alpar-t/octocompare.react.java.spring/README.md

 joggr.io is an application that tracks jogging times of users.

 Features:
- - Create an account or log in with existing Google account
+ - Create an account and log in
  - When logged in, user can see, edit and delete his times he entered
  - Implement at least three roles with different permission levels:
      - a regular user would only be able to CRUD on their owned records